-B.S., Oklahoma Wesleyan University; M.A., Union Institute and University, additional studies at The University of Kent, Canterbury.
+B.S., Oklahoma Wesleyan University; M.A., Union Institute and University; Ph.D., The University of Kent, Canterbury.

-Mike Fullingim, 1989-2003, 2005 School of Ministry and Christian Thought
+Michael Fullingim, 1989-2003, 2005

 A.A., Miltonvale Wesleyan College; B.A., Southern Nazarene University; M.A., Southern Nazarene University; M.A., University of Texas at Arlington; Ph.D., University of Texas at Arlington.